kkdg/vue-storefront/docs/guide/general/architecture.md

 Why would we need _Composables_ before _API client_ when _Theme_ needs data? _Composables_ are basically [_Vue Composition API_](https://composition-api.vuejs.org/) which is designed to better organize features and enhance reusability.
 So the business logics needed for e-commerce platform are implemented in those _Composables_ for reusability and low coupling between _Presentation Layer_ and _Data Layer_.

 :::

+I heard a lot of conversation go like this quite often over the last few years :

+> _Client_ : I don't get it, why so many cart abandonment during checkout?

+> _Agency_ : It seems like mobile phones that customers use bit more than it could chew, so slow.
+As you know, powerful features come with price.

+> _Client_ : What good is feature when no one reaches it.
+Even myself can't take this heavy load time only to see a couple of product photos, let alone multiple products in any category page.
+How do I fix this fundamentally?

+> _Agency_ : How _bad_ do you want it?

+> _Client_ : _Yes_

+Answers with PWA, particularly with _Vue Storefront_ to situation like above always gave _WOW_ moment to clients without a single exception.
+They always said in the end; _This is the way_.
+Even though they couldn't understand a single jargon of developers.

 ## API
 API client is a data layer of your eCommerce integration.
 It provides a friendly abstraction layer over network calls to your e-commerce platform.